Diesel-Net/kiwi-8/README.txt

 and MacOS (.exe file and .app bundle respectively)

-Most games are playable, however there are still a couple bugs here and there.
+Most games are playable, however there are still some issues with a select few.
 No audio is implemented.
 A work in progress.

 ROM Compatibility discussed here: